Q: What is the Nigeria Public Relations Week?

 • Highlight the value of public relations as a strategic management tool.

-• Facilitate Networking and Collaboration.
+• Facilitate networking and collaboration.

-• Promote National Identity and Unity.
+• Promote national identity and unity.

 Q: Who should attend?

 The NPRW is an inclusive event, providing value for diverse participants through discussions, knowledge-sharing, and building connections across sectors.
-Participants include public relations professionals across all industries and sectors, top business executives, government officials, recent communications graduates, young PR professionals, and marketing and advertising professionals.
+Participants include policy makers, public relations professionals across all industries and sectors, top business executives, government officials, recent communications graduates, young PR professionals, and marketing and advertising professionals.

 Q: How many delegates are expected?